unkindypie/jsgymbot/README.md

-JS Gym Bot
+JS Gym Bot(sends articles from .json file)

-the most anoying shit ever made
+the most anoying bot ever made

-# Hot to Run
+# How to Run

 create .env